eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 #         hello <= hello::addmsg                {"nm":"ama","message":"hi again"}
 ```

-You can implement an authorization check to permit only certain accounts or just on account to execute the `hello` contract's actions.
+You can implement an authorization check to permit only certain accounts or just one account to execute the `hello` contract's actions.

 ### Use check() with has_auth()